Average 401K Match: Everything You Need to Know

 If you are an employee who works for an employer offering a matching contribution plan, you would be best served to take advantage of the offering, as a match allows an employee to boost their 401(k) values much more quickly.
 If you happen to work for one of those employers who offer an amazing matching contribution plan that is greater than or equal to 6 percent of your salary, your goal should be to contribute enough to secure the employer’s full match each calendar year.

 For those employees on the other end of the spectrum who do not receive a matching contribution, your best option is to fund an IRA (Roth or Traditional) depending on your individual circumstances.
 For those employees who work for an employer who offers a 401(k) matching contribution, an employee is best served by contributing to their 401(k) the amount of the employer’s matching contribution maximum.
 Only then should the employee consider investing in an IRA.
 Maxing out an employee’s 401(k) contribution on an annual basis is a must do regardless of any employer matching contribution.
 Currently, the IRS allows for an employee to contribute up to $18,000 on annual basis.

 If you need help understanding the average 401(k) match, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of attorneys to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.